Dean Richards backs Rob Baxter for England job when Eddie Jones leaves

 The Newcastle director of rugby has rebuilt his coaching career since being banned from coaching for three years following the 'Bloodgate' scandal.

-But he ruled himself out of the running for the England job, saying: "I am not interested and I never have been.
+But the 54-year-old ruled himself out of the running for the England job, saying: "I am not interested and I never have been.
 It's not my cup of tea.

 "I think you have to have certain qualities to do that job and I don't have those qualities.